" This is the

 under license to CollectorVision Games Inc.

-Video Game System is developed by Brian Burney in cooperation with: CollectorVision Games Inc.
+Video Game System is developed by Brian Burney as the originator in cooperation with: CollectorVision Games Inc.

 CollectorVision Games Inc. supports the former toy giant

-Coleco Industries, and is in no way affiliated with the Trademark owner.
+Coleco Industries, and is in no way affiliated with the current Trademark owner.